Dynatrace/ace-box/user-skel/ansible/roles/dt-operator/Readme.md

 host_group: "ace-box"
 ```

-This role creates a namespace in the kubernetes cluster and deploys the Dynatrace operator along with the Dynakube custom resource.
+This role creates a namespace in the Kubernetes cluster and deploys the Dynatrace operator along with the Dynakube custom resource.

 ### Other Tasks in the Role